DGET vs VLOOKUP in Excel (7 Differences)

 5.1.
 DGET Function

-We will try to look up the NTRP Rating value for the player Isabella Johnson among other players’ names in the dataset using the DGET function.
-Here, we have this name twice in our main dataset.
+Look up the NTRP Rating value for the player Isabella Johnson in the dataset using the DGET function.
+This name is listed twice in our main dataset.

 Importance of Unique Values in Excel DGET vs VLOOKUP Functions